 The new standard also provides practical expedients for an entity's ongoing accounting.
 The Company currently expects to elect the short-term lease recognition exemption for all leases that qualify.
 This means, for those leases that qualify, the Company will not recognize right-of-use assets or lease liabilities, and this includes not recognizing right-of-use assets or lease liabilities for existing short-term leases of those assets in transition.
-The Company also currently expects to elect the practical expedient to not separate lease and non-lease components for all leases of real estate, and this includes not separating lease and non-lease components for all leases of real estate in transition.
+The Company also currently expects to elect the practical expedient to not separate lease and non-lease components for all leases other than leases of real estate, and this includes not separating lease and non-lease components for all leases other than leases of real estate in transition.